 Monday, August 11, 2014

-MARIAH'S TAKE on World War Z: An Oral History of the Zombie War by Max Brooks
+MARIAH'S THOUGHTS on World War Z: An Oral History of the Zombie War by Max Brooks

 Science Fiction/Horror Zombie Thriller